top of page

 If you’re in surgery, Sundays aren’t for rest — they’re for sutures.

-Today’s spotlight: Monocryl (by Ethicon), a popular absorbable, monofilament suture that’s typically used for skin closure.
+Today’s spotlight is on Monocryl (by Ethicon), a popular absorbable, monofilament suture typically used for skin closure.
 If you’re more familiar with Medtronic/Covidien products, Monocryl is comparable to Biosyn or Caprosyn.

-Because it’s used to close the incision at the end of a procedure, Monocryl is usually the last suture passed — which also means it’s the last one counted.
+Because it’s used to close the incision at the end of a procedure, Monocryl is usually the last suture passed.
+This also means it’s the last one counted.
 So when you see it on your back table, be ready to complete your final count once it’s in play.
-Monocryl is especially common in plastic surgery because of its clear finish — making for a smooth (or should I say seamless 😅) closure on the skin.
-There’s also a violet-dyed version.
+Monocryl is especially common in plastic surgery due to its clear finish, making for a smooth (or should I say seamless 😅) closure on the skin.
+There’s also a violet-dyed version available.

-And of course, we can’t talk about suture without mentioning needles.
+And of course, we can’t talk about sutures without mentioning needles.
 When it comes to Monocryl for skin closure, you’ll most often find it paired with smaller needles.

 The one I see the most?
 A PS-1 or PS-2 needle on a 4-0 Monocryl.